-Have Just FROM TH OF FANT GAMES BORN.
-II WORLD O TO YOU.
-H WORLD A THROUGH FANTASY FIGURES.
-I KNOWLEDO TO HELP & A COME IN TO DISCOVER A GABLE STAFF ADVISE YOU.
-D A NEW AND EALM OF FANet all and the set of the set of the factors with the State of the Sta OPLE PLAY FANTASY, WARGAMES, FURE AND COMPUTERS WELCOMED DEN FROM 11am to 5.30pm. ce, Notting Hill Gate 727-9275 LATE NIGHT THURSDAY 7.30pm.
-Tube 5 Wellington Terrace Notting Hill Gate Kensington Palace Gardens TUBE: Notting Hill Gate (200yrds) Circle.
-Central & District lines.
-MAIN LINE: Paddington Terminus BUSES: A2,12,28,31,27,52.52A, & 88.
+The Fantasies Have Just Begun

+OF FANTASY, A NEW

+GAMES SHOP IS

+BORN.
+IT BRINGS A

+WORLD OF CHOICE

+TO YOU.
+ENTER OUR

+WORLD AND SEARCH

+THROUGH CHESTS OF

+FANTASY GAMES AND

+FIGURES.
+DISCOVER A

+KNOWLEDGABLE STAFF

+TO HELP & ADVISE YOU.

+COME IN TO A NEW AND

+EXCITING REALM OF FANTASY.
+COME TO VISIT ...

+GAMES PEOPLE PLAY ROLE PLAYING, SCIFI, FANTASY, WARGAMES, MAGAZINES & LITERATURE AND COMPUTERS

+MAIL ORDERS WELCOMED 5 Wellington Terrace, Notting Hill Gate London W2 Tel.
+727-9275

+OPEN FROM 11am to 5.30pm.
+LATE NIGHT THURSDAY 7.30pm.
+SATURDAY OPENS AT 10am.

+Tube 5 Wellington Terrace

+Notting Hill Gate

+Kensington Palace Gardens

+TUBE: Notting Hill Gate (200 yrds) Circle, Central & District lines.

+MAIN LINE: Paddington Terminus

+BUSES: A2,12,28,31,27,52.52A, & 88.
 (Wellington Terrace is a parade of shops.)

-Now open is a complete games shop Games People Play.
+Now open is a complete games shop...
+Games People Play.
 Come in and you'll find a great selection of games.

-A vast range of board conflict and computer games.
-Stocks of figures by Chronicle, Essex, Jacobite, Tabletop, Oracle, Citadel, Skytrex, Denizen, Dixon's Samurai, Prince August, Herrics 1/300 figures and others.
-A large selection of rules, reference books, magazines and accessories.
-All major and most minor role playing systems.
+- A vast range of board conflict and computer games.
+Stocks of figures by Chronicle, Essex, Jacobite, Tabletop, Oracle, Citadel, Skytrex, Denizen, Dixon's Samurai, Prince August, Herrics 1/300 figures and others. - A large selection of rules, reference books, magazines and accessories. - •All major and most minor role playing systems.

 At Games People Play you'll meet a knowledgeable staff to help and advise you.
 So come and see us.
 We're the gamers games shop.

-Treasure Chest is a regular department for readers' AD&D/D&D Most referees prefer a neo-medieval setideas.
-This issue, something on technology. ting for their AD&D/D&D campaign worlds; after all, such is the flavour imparted by the rules.
+Most referees prefer a neo-medieval setting for their AD&D/D&D campaign worlds; after all, such is the flavour imparted by the rules.
 Occasionally, campaigns are set in Celtic or Aztec realms but the basic D&D theme is a universe where magic rather than technology is the dominant force.
 Dungeon Masters tend to frown on mechanical devices that bespeak a higher technological level than the rest of their world and with good reason.
 If not strictly controlled they can quickly get out of hand and ruin a games' balance.
-Often, players are transported into other dimensions' crossing into a Boot Hill or Traveller universe.
+Often, players are transported into other 'dimensions' crossing into a Boot Hill or Traveller universe.
 This has its problems as modern weapons are so much more deadly than swords and spears and player characters able to stand direct hits from field artillery begin to stretch the limits of credulity.
-Over the years, fanzines have published various Technologist' character classes but they have not been widely accepted.
+Over the years, fanzines have published various 'Technologist' character classes but they have not been widely accepted.
 However, if carried out carefully, a few 'Tech' devices can be introduced, if only for the sake of diversity.
-In our 'real' world, technology is dominant and anything related to magic or the supernatural is thought to be anachronistic.
-In try building a hand cannon or iron-bolt thrower.
-The best way to discourage this is to let them try.
-Medieval hand-guns were non-standardised, short-ranged and more often a liability - a threat to friend and foe alike.
-All this, plus a long loading time, deafening report (bound to attract all wanderers for miles) should soon send them back to Wizard Prang's trusty fireballs.
+In our 'real world, technology is dominant and anything related to magic or the supernatural is thought to be anachronistic.
+In